GreatApe42069/3d-convert_and_compress/README.md

 `brew install gltfpack`

 **For Windows:**
+-If you have nod.js run command:

+`npm i gltfpack`

--Download the executable from the official GitHub releases page:
+-Or Download the executable from the official GitHub releases page:

 `https://github.com/zeux/meshoptimizer/releases`